AI Use Cases/Law Firms

 Is our IT & Cybersecurity data kept secure during this process?

 Yes.
-Revenue Institute maintains SOC 2 Type II compliance and processes all network data within your firm's secure environment - no data leaves your infrastructure.
-We use zero-retention LLM policies: the AI model trains on your baseline data but retains no copies after model deployment.
+We use zero-retention AI policies: the AI model trains on your baseline data but retains no copies after model deployment.
 All alert data and audit logs remain on-premises and subject to your existing data retention policies and attorney-client privilege protections.
-We comply with ABA Model Rules 1.6 (confidentiality) and state bar cybersecurity requirements, and all processing is logged for regulatory review.
+The whole workflow is designed around your firm's ABA Model Rule 1.6 confidentiality duties and state bar cybersecurity guidance, and all processing is logged for regulatory review.

 What is the timeframe to deploy AI network anomaly detection?

-Deployment takes 10-14 weeks end-to-end.
+Plan for a working system inside the first 100 days.
 Weeks 1-2 involve infrastructure assessment and API integration with your iManage, Relativity, and Elite 3E systems.
 Weeks 3-6 cover the 30-day baseline data collection period to establish normal behavioral patterns.
 Weeks 7-10 include model training, alert tuning, and IT staff training.
 Weeks 11-14 involve go-live and initial alert review cycles.
-Most law firms see measurable results - reduced false positives and real threat detection - within 60 days of go-live as the model refines based on your actual operational feedback.
+The 30-day baseline window is fixed, so the schedule mostly moves on how fast your platforms feed clean logs: firms with centralized logging get through integration in the first two weeks, while firms with fragmented or misconfigured syslog feeds spend longer on plumbing before the model starts learning anything.
+A rollout like this is scoped to show measurable results - reduced false positives and real threat detection - within 60 days of go-live.

 What are the key benefits of using AI for network anomaly detection in law firms?